alf-p-steinbach/cppx-core-language/docs/README.md

 It does that by reducing excessive verbosity in the core language and its direct library support; by automating required repetitions of information; and by providing far more easy ways to express constraints such as `const` for a loop control.

-The support is organized in 5 main areas, each in a sub-folder with a small set of headers.
+There are 5 main areas, each in a sub-folder with a small set of headers.
 Each sub-folder *X* has a corresponding header “*X*.hpp” that includes everything from that sub-folder, and it has an exporting namespace `cppx::`*X*.

 | Area | *X*.hpp | Functionality |
 |------|---------|---------------|